AlbertoJ0/multizone-fpga/README.md

 Like the Freedom E300 Arty FPGA Dev Kit, the X300 is designed to work with the [Digilent Arty A7 FPGA Evaluation Kit](https://digilent.com/reference/programmable-logic/arty-a7/start) in the 35T or 100T version.

-### Bootrom
+### Bootrom & Trusted Firmware

-The default bootrom consists of a program that immediately jumps to address 0x20400000, which is 0x00400000 bytes into the SPI flash memory on the Arty board.
-The provided bitstream files includes no firmware.
-A fully functional state-of-the-art secure firmware stack for this device is available at https://github.com/hex-five/multizone-iot-sdk.
+The default bootrom consists of a program that immediately jumps to address 0x20400000, which is 0x400000 bytes into the SPI flash memory on the Arty board.
+The default bitstream files include no other firmware.
+A fully functional state-of-the-art trusted firmware stack for this device is available at https://github.com/hex-five/multizone-iot-sdk and included pre-built in the alternative bitstreams [multizone-iot-sdk-arty-35t.mcs](https://github.com/hex-five/multizone-fpga/releases/download/v2.0.0/multizone-iot-sdk-arty-35t.mcs) and [multizone-iot-sdk-arty-100t.mcs](https://github.com/hex-five/multizone-fpga/releases/download/v2.0.0/multizone-iot-sdk-arty-100t.mcs).

 ### Quick Start

-Prebuilt bitstream files are provided as release assets ready to download and program.
+Prebuilt bitstream files are provided as release assets ready to download and program (no firmware).

 - [X300ArtyA7-35T.mcs](https://github.com/hex-five/multizone-fpga/releases/download/v2.0.0/X300ArtyA7-35T.mcs)
 - [X300ArtyA7-100T.mcs](https://github.com/hex-five/multizone-fpga/releases/download/v2.0.0/X300ArtyA7-100T.mcs)